We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 It is important to note that all of our team members are listed with photographs and bios on the team treatment page.
 You have a right and a need to know who is going to be providing treatment services.
 Multiple patients’ rights groups warn against seeking treatment with programs that do not disclose the identity and credentials of all staff members on their web sites.
 There are many reasons a program might not list their staff members on their web sites, and none of them are good.

 Likewise, some warn parents to be cautious of any teen rehab that runs multiple programs and lists all of their staff together.
 This disingenuous practice suggests that program participants will have access to staff members that they will never even meet.
 If you consider treatment with an agency that is juggling multiple programs, ask them to break down which staff members you or your family member will be working with and the frequency with which that work will occur.
-At Paradigm Malibu, every participant is provided with an opportunity to work with every member of our treatment team and every treatment team member is posted on our site.
+At Paradigm Treatment, every participant is provided with an opportunity to work with every member of our treatment team and every treatment team member is posted on our site.

 Also, many prospective clients are interested to know that the core of our treatment team has been working together for more than fifteen years.
 This experience allows us to approach the treatment process with the comfort and ease that only comes from working with those who have earned your trust and respect over time.
 The results are a treatment environment that is uniquely grounded, stable and safe.